 Learn more in “Baby Boomers Can Boost Retirement Confidence with One Easy Step.”

-3) What Do Financial Advisors Do?
-They Increase Retirement Planning Behaviors
+3. Financial Advisors Increase Retirement Planning Behaviors

 The same IRI study mentioned above also found that: “Professional advice has a positive influence on other retirement planning behaviors including:

 - Improved asset allocation

 - Greater portfolio diversification.”